Skip to main content

 “The most rewarding part of my role is being an advocate for cultural awareness and providing equitable health care services,” she says.

 Rochester’s Latino population has more than tripled since the 1980s, according to the Ibero-American Action League.
-Nationally, Hispanic and Latino communities in the U.S. can face unique barriers to mental health care, such as a lack of cultural competence among providers, legal status, stigma, or language barriers.
+Nationally, Hispanic and Latino communities in the U.S. can face unique barriers to mental health care, such as a lack of cultural competence among providers, immigration status, stigma, or language barriers.

 Learn more about the LHCS program.